 Ready to apply?

-If you are interested in participating in the HEA@UQ program, you can submit an Expression of Interest all year round.
-Find out about whether you are eligible, key dates and the overall process:
+If you are interested in participating in the HEA@UQ program, please register to attend an information session through Workday.
+Find out whether you are eligible, key dates and the overall process: